Conengmo/battle_map_tv/README.md

 # Battle Map TV

-Display battle maps for TTRPGs on a secondary tv.
+Display battle maps for TTRPGs on a tv that lies flat on your table.

 For GM's with little time or who improvise their sessions.